yykamei/rails_band/README.md

 }
 ```

-You can do what you want for the Rails Instrumentation hooks!
-These are just examples, so you can also use it for non-logging purposes.
+Note `:default` is the fallback of other non-specific event names.
+Other events will be ignored without `:default`.
+In other words, you can consume only events that you want to really consume without `:default`.

+rails_band does not limit you only to use logging purposes.
+Enjoy with Rails Instrumentation hooks!

 ## Contributing